 A: Cemeteries are a perfect place for this ephemeral art.
 All life is impermanent and fleeting — and so is my artwork.
 Morning Altars is a practice that remembers life’s transitions and makes meaning with them through devotional art.
 Recently, a family came to one of my workshops in tremendous grief.
 Their daughter died a month beforehand and they were completely overwhelmed with their heartbreak.
 This practice offered them an opportunity to remember their daughter and make beauty with their loss.
 It offered them courage in the face of despair, reverence in the face of grief, and wonder in the face of uncertainty.
 They brought this practice to their daughter’s gravesite as a way to remember her life and her death in beauty.

-Q: What are your thoughts about coming to Minnesota for the first time for this event at Lakewood?
+Q: What are your thoughts about coming to Lakewood?

 A: The history of Lakewood Cemetery and the magnitude and beauty of the gardens and grounds there offers a wonderful natural canvas from which I can gather materials — flowers, leaves, stones and more — for my art installation.
-This will be my first time in Minnesota so I’m excited to bring my practice here and to help individuals learn some new perspectives and practices to deal with loss and begin to reimagine the end of life.
-My hope is that everyone who comes will experience the beauty of making an earth connection to help ease the burden of grief, as they honor and remember their loved ones.
+My hope is that everyone who attends this event will experience the beauty of making an earth connection to help ease the burden of grief, as they honor and remember their loved ones.